 Cindy graduated from The Ohio State University with a Bachelor of Science degree in Occupational Therapy.
 She has worked in a variety of settings since that time, including psychiatry, inpatient rehabilitation, schools, and home health.
-Her true strength is to facilitate fine motor skills and arm function in adults (after an injury, illness, or neurological insult.)
-She has also completed Recovering Function Neuro-Developmental Treatment (NDT) for improving functional outcomes of treatment with stroke patients and is in the process of becoming a Certified Stroke Rehabilitation Specialist (CSRS).
-Cindy loves working with adults in the outpatient clinic here at Allied Rehab to help improve the quality of life of her patients.
+Her true strength is to facilitate fine motor skills and arm function in adults (after an injury, illness, traumatic brain injury or stoke.)
+She has also completed Part 1 & 2 Recovering Function Neuro-Developmental Treatment (NDT) for improving functional outcomes of treatment with stroke patients and is a Certified Stroke Rehabilitation Specialist (CSRS).
+Cindy loves working with adults in the outpatient clinic at Allied Rehab to help improve the quality of life of her patients.
 She is fluent in American Sign Language and speaks some Spanish.
-In her spare time, she enjoys swimming, running, biking and reading.
+In her spare time, she enjoys running, biking, boating, and reading.
 Family time is a priority so spending time with her husband and two boys gives her a great deal of personal satisfaction.

 Denae is originally from Philadelphia, PA but moved to North Carolina with her family as an adolescent.
 She graduated from the Occupational Therapy Assistant program at Durham Technical Community College with an associate’s degree in applied science.
 Denae is certified by the National Board for Certification in Occupational Therapy and licensed by the North Carolina Board of Occupational Therapy.
 She is certified with the nationally recognized Handwriting Without Tears curriculum and with Interactive Metronome as well.
 Denae has experience in various populations such as mental health and geriatrics, but adores pediatrics.
 She is very hands on and loves implementing different and enjoyable activities into her treatment sessions.
 Denae is a true believer in the “It takes a village…” proverb and is very committed to helping children and their families put the FUN in functional!